Nikolai Morozov (revolutionary): Later career and ideas

 Morozov became a pioneer of aeronautics in Russia in the 1910s.
 He flew airplanes and balloons, including over the Shlisselburg Fortress where he had been imprisoned, and lectured at an aviation school.
-He proposed a parachute system which would automatically open and special suits for high-altitude flights.
+He proposed a parachute system which would open automatically, and special suits for high-altitude flights.
 During World War I, Morozov went to the front in 1915 as a delegate of the All-Russian Zemstvo Union to aid the sick and wounded.